Andreaz254/Open-Internet-Download-Manager-Oidm-/README.md

 I have setup the gui for windows users since i build it in windows,i am working on linux users too since idm does not offer that
 To compile and try it as a .exe file install python and the required [libraries](https://github.com/Andreaz254/Open-Internet-Download-Manager-Oidm-/blob/main/libraries)

+The script also references image files:

+C:/users/USER/Desktop/VSCODE/Python/Assets/sigmadarkmodelogo.ico

+Ensure this file exists, or update the path accordingly.